-After spending 2 nights in Franz Josef and exploring the area, we decided to drive to the Abel Tasman National Park.
-On the road we stopped at the famous Pancake Rocks.
+After spending 2 nights in Franz Josef and exploring the area, I decided to drive to the Abel Tasman National Park.
+On the road I stopped at the famous Pancake Rocks.
 The Abel Tasman National Park is the perfect spot for some hikes or kayaking along the coast around the national park.
 If you are into overnight hikes, you could attempt the Abel Tasman Coast Track, which runs along the coast.

 Driving time: 10 hours Stopover: 2 nights You can't miss: Hiking in the National Park Stay: 1 day

 Renwick is a little town in the north of the South Island.
 It is a very quiet and relaxing place to stay.
 The view over the vineyards looks incredible, especially in autumn when the leaves are shining in orange hues.
-We stopped there to do some winetasting and drive from winery to winery with a bike.
-We loved that experience and the atmosphere in Renwick in general.
+I stopped there to do some winetasting and drive from winery to winery with a bike.
+I loved that experience and the atmosphere in Renwick in general.

 Driving time: 2,5 hours You can't miss: Winetasting on a bike

 The last stop on the South Island was Picton, from where the ferry to the North Island is leaving.
 I did not do much during my stay, except a hike to the view-point over the harbor.

 Driving time: 30 minutes You can't miss: Picton Harbour View Track Stay: 1 night

 North Island – 1-week road trip

 After two beautiful weeks at the South Island, I had one week left to explore the North Island of New Zealand.
 To help you get an overview where I have been, here’s my route: